0 items: 0.00

 Si Ji Chun

 , which means four seasons like spring.
-Itís grown in Ming Jian Township in mountainous Nantou County, Taiwan.
-The mature leaves are lightly oxidized and rolled into ball shapes; as they open through multiple infusions, a sweet flavor and lush, orchidlike aroma is released.
+Itís grown in mountainous Nantou County, Taiwan, which is in the central part of the island.
+The hand-picked leaves are lightly oxidized and rolled into ball shapes.
+When infused, a lush lilac aroma is immediately released; as the leaves open through multiple infusions, a prominent honey-sweet flavor and fresh green note linger.

 Year of Production: